Denubis/factotum/README.md

 # A Factotum for Headless Factorio!
 A python manager to deploy and run headless factorio servers.
-By: Brian Ballsun-Stanton and James Zhao
+By: Brian Ballsun-Stanton, Andrew Ardill, and James Zhao

 Released under the GPL v3 License, 2016.
 No warranty of any kind, folks.